normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Load Geometry Data
 All of these nodes are provided on the Mesh Deformation Component, any many of them can also be called on the MeshGeometry directly.

-* *Load From Mesh Deformation Component*: Use another MeshDeformationComponent as a geometry source, copying the contents
+### Load From Mesh Deformation Component
+Use another MeshDeformationComponent as a geometry source, copying the geometry as it currently stands.
+This provides a separate copy which can be deformed without affecting the original.

+This is demonstrated in *LoadGeometryDemo/LoadFromMeshGeometryDemo*.

+Common uses:
+* Previewing a player's action on the copy while keeping the original untouched until they confirm.

+### Load From Mesh Geometry
-* *Load From Mesh Geometry*: Use a MeshGeometry which has previously been extracted from a MeshDeformationComponent as a geometry source.
-This allows you to create a separate copy of the geometry in one MDC to use in another, with different deformations applied on them.
-(Demo: *LoadGeometryDemo/LoadFromMeshGeometryMap*)
+Use MeshGeometry which has previously been extracted from a MeshDeformationComponent as a geometry source.

+Common uses:
+* Quickly duplicate deformed geometry for repeated addition deformations
+* Allows us to store MeshGeometry as a variable and then restore it later

+This is demonstrated in *LoadGeometryDemo/LoadFromMeshGeometryMap*.

+### Load From Static Mesh
-* *Load From Static Mesh*: Use a StaticMesh as the source of the original geometry.
-This allows you to use all of the deformation tools on one of your imported models and is one of the most important nodes in the system  (Demo: *PassthroughDemo/PassthroughMap*, and used in most other demos)
+Use a StaticMesh as the source of the original geometry.
+This allows you to use all of the deformation tools on one of your imported models and is one of the most important nodes in the system.

+This is first demonstrated in *PassthroughDemo/PassthroughMap*, but is then used in most other demos for their starting geometry.

+Common uses:
+* The initial geometry in most cases.

 ## Select Vertices
 Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.